BatterieNguyen/English/Advertisement/Advertisement_in_Society.md

 [it is generally accepted as true]

 -----
-## _The society would benefit from a ban on all forms of advertising because it serves no useful purpose, and can even be damaging.
+### _2. The society would benefit from a ban on all forms of advertising because it serves no useful purpose, and can even be damaging.
 Do you agree or disagree?_

 -----
-## _The high sales of popular consumer good reflect the power of advertisisng but not the read need of the society where such products are sold.
+### _3. The high sales of popular consumer good reflect the power of advertisisng but not the read need of the society where such products are sold.
 To What extent do you agree or disagree?_

-### `Sample`
  Advertising is well-known as a method of promotion, a method used by corporations to introduce their products and services to the market, attract the eye of consumers and increase sales.
 Crisis of advertising argue that advertising is the main drive of soaring sales of some products and services, inducing consumers to purchase what they do not actually need in their daily lives.
 This contention is self-evident.

  Advertisements conquer the audience mainly by sending them a message that they are lacking a specific brand or product that is likely to make them acceptable or even distinguished individuals in society.
 The advertisements as to medicine, dietary supplement and other life-enhancing products provide a typical example.
 Targetting the buyers that are doubtful or worried about health, advertisers have sought to encourage them to think that they are thresatened by such problems as malnutrition, dysfunction of any part of their bodies.
 Lack of the knowledge in this field, the audience will rush to buy the advertised products.
 Such cases are ever-present, and the audience expects an immediate positive outcome, disregarding other solutions.